Allegra9/world-map/README.md

 But this is what it was about when it worked:

 World population growth data expressed in a world map (red - the highest growth (India, Nigeria, China), green - the lowest growth (Japan, Ukraine)), then a corresponding countries table with numbers of growth - daily, and calculated weekly, yearly, 10 years (sorted from highest to lowest).
-Corresponding growth chart for each country, and clicking on a country on the map will show age dependency pie chart (current and 10 years prediction).
+Corresponding growth chart for each country, and clicking on a country on the map will show age dependency pie charts (2018 and 2050 prediction).

 ## Demo video: